 curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash

-- Now activate the NVM enviornemnt on your system.
+- Now activate the NVM environment on your system.

 source ~/.bashrc

-Next, you need to install the Ionic node module on your system.
-Ionic provides and commands line utility for creating packages, building, and starting applications.
+Following that, it’s essential to install the Ionic node module on your system.
+Ionic offers a command line utility that facilitates the creation of packages, as well as building and launching applications.

 npm install cordova --location=global

-Run the below NPM command to install the Ionic framework on your system.
+Next, run the following command to install the Ionic framework on your system.

 npm install @ionic/cli --location=global